Shubhamsingh0557/Week-1-Introduction-to-python-programmig/README.md

 # Week-1-Introduction-to-python-programmig

-# introducing Python-
+# Introducing Python-
   * Python is a high-level, general-purpose and very popular programming language.
   * It is being used in web development, machine learning applications etc.
   * Python programs are generally smaller than the other programmig language.
   * Programmers have to type relatively less and the indentation requirement of the language, makes them readable at the time.
   * Python have  very simple syntax and easy to learn.

-1. # Variables in Python:
+# 1. Variables in Python-
   * Variables are used to store data values.
   * Variable is a name that is used to refer to memory location .
   * Python variable is also known as an indentation and used to hold value.
   * In Python, we don’t need to specify the data type explicitly—Python infers it automatically.
   * x = 10        (Integer value)
   * name = "Ram"  (String value)
   * pi = 3.14     (Float value)

-- Dynamic Typing: Python allows variables to change type during execution.
+-- Dynamic Typing: Python allows variables to change type during execution.

-- Naming Rules: Variable names must start with a letter or underscore and cannot use reserved keywords.
+-- Naming Rules: Variable names must start with a letter or underscore and cannot use reserved keywords.

-2. # Data Types:
+# 2. Data Types:
  * Python supports several built-in data types-
    1. int: Stores the integer numbers, Example: x=5
    2. float: Stores the decimal numbers, Example: pi=3.24